Ian Helms Award

 Description of the award program

-The program consists of three phases, subject to review at each stage, characterized by a reciprocal agreement between the Dakota Foundation and the beneficiary:
+The program consists of two phases, subject to review at each stage, characterized by a reciprocal agreement between the Dakota Foundation and the beneficiary:

 First, the Dakota Foundation will provide an initial grant that the beneficiary will use as upfront capital to help establish or expand a source of revenue.